Ornamental Greenhouse Floor Grids

 Alitex ornamental floor grids are available in two standard sizes:

-Ornamental Greenhouse Floor Grids Features & Uses
+Ornamental Greenhouse Floor Grids Features and Uses

 During the 19th and 20th Centuries the Victorians used floor grids, also known as floor grilles, to disguise heating pipes.
 Today, they are still an important feature used as heating covers, air vents, drainage covers and underfloor heating.